lachrist/aran/README.md

   f("foo");
   ```
   The link between the `arguments` object and the environment could be re-established by using proxies and modifying the scope analysis performed by Aran.
-* *Computed Methods' Name*
+* *Computed Methods' Name*:
-  Normally, in an object literal, function's names should be assigned to the property key even if it is computed.
+  Normally, in an object literal, methods names should be assigned to their property key even if it is computed.
   This is not the case for instrumented code because Aran uses a simple static analysis to assign function's names.
   In the code below, the assertion should pass but it fails after instrumentation:
   ```js